dina-web-nrm/dina-collections/packages/models/src/specimenApi/featureObservation/description.md

 ### Note(s)

-The kinds of data for the observation is determined by its FeatureObservationType.
+The kinds of data for the observation is determined by its FeatureType.